rotsix/bin/README.md

 Without argument, `todu -r` is used.

 ## stm
-small tasks manager in bash.
+Small tasks manager in bash.

 **Adapted for** `systemd` **!**